 The children are taught basic words in French which is offered three times per week.
 Beginners start with common verbal skills, learning words for colours, numbers, vegetables, animal names etc. Singing is a part of our additional language program to improve speech and language skills.

-In this part of the program children gain a basic knowledge of science, geography, history, and diverse cultures of the world.
+In this part of the program, children gain a basic knowledge of science, geography, history, and diverse cultures of the world.
 Geography is an integral part of the Montessori curriculum and is incorporated into every aspect of our program.

 The children learn many different aspects of the world using various Montessori materials that include atlases, globes, puzzle maps, flags, pictures, photographs, and videos.
 Awareness of other cultures is delivered through photographs, maps, and stories.
 Children are encouraged to bring items that belong to their cultures to share with their peers during circle time.

 Our weekly cooking club gives an opportunity for students to gain hands-on experience in food preparation and baking, have lots of fun, and take pride of tasting food prepared by their own hands.
-The physical activates such as cutting, chopping, squeezing, mixing, pouring that are involved in cooking improves child’s fine motor skills, hand-eye coordination, and help them build confidence in their skills.
-Cooking recipe teaches students how to follow sequential steps, organization of materials, and knowledge of measuring and numbers, and improve vocabulary.
+The physical activities such as cutting, chopping, squeezing, mixing, pouring that are involved in cooking improves child’s fine motor skills, hand-eye coordination, and help them build confidence in their skills.
+Cooking recipes teaches students how to follow sequential steps, organization of materials, and knowledge of measuring and numbers, and improve vocabulary.
 Cooking is a great teaching and developmental tool for children of all ages that inspires children’s curiosity to make predictions through observations.

 The purpose of our musical program is to improve the effectiveness of children’s non-verbal communication, enhance vocabulary, and to offer children the opportunity to express himself/herself through music.